pressly/scene-router/README.md

-## SCENE-ROUTER
+## scene-Router (v2)

 A complete scene routing library written in pure JavaScript for React Native.
 It supports **iOS** and **Android**.
+The api is so easy that you just have to learn only 2 simple things, `scene` decorator and `Router` component.

 ## Description
-We, at [Pressly](https://pressly.com), using react-native at the beginning.
-Our app compose of a huge number of views and in order to maintain the code base we decided to refer to each View by link.
-Link can have `params` and `query strings`.
-There is no need for nested Route.

-> Note: the api has been redesigned from scratch to improve performance and modularity.
+We, at [Pressly](https://pressly.com), using react-native and our app consists of large number of scenes.
+We wanted somthing super simple, it went through a lot of internal reversion, until we decided to open source it.

+`scene-router` supports the following out of box:

+- url like path, which can contains `params` and `query strings`. e.g. '/user/:id'
+- passing custom props to target scene
+- storeless, you can connect to `redux` or `mobx` stores
+- reset stack of scenes
+- animating scene from all 4 direction
+- gesture enable
+- configure scene settings at scene difinition and route time
+- all animation are being configure to optimize `useNativeDriver` feature

 ## Installation